 Does it clean better than other skin cleansers?

-It works so much better than facial wipes is especially good for the skin.
-It removes my makeup especially heavy mascara.
+It works in similar way to most facial cleansers and is safer to use on the skin than facial wipes and is especially good for the skin.
+It removes makeup especially mascara.

 There must be some negatives, surely?